madjeek-web/symfony-mailjet-bundle/README.md

 **With async sending:**
 - Steps 1, 2, and 4 happen in your normal HTTP request (~10ms total)
-- Step 3 is **queued** — a background worker processes it a moment later
+- Step 3 is **queued** - a background worker processes it a moment later
 - Your user gets an instant response
 - The email arrives in their inbox within seconds

 ### Setting Up Async

-First, make sure Symfony Messenger is installed:
+First, make sure Symfony Messenger is installed :

 ```bash
 composer require symfony/messenger